depeperwinkel

 Save:

-- store your basil in a closed container
+- store your basil in a closed package

 - preferably store in a dark, dry and cool place